Kangaroo Island: Description

-The island is 145 km long west/east and between 0.94 and 54 km from its narrowest to widest north/south points.
+Kangaroo Island, colloquially known as "KI", is 145 km long west/east and between 0.94 and 54 km from its narrowest to widest north/south points.
 Its area covers 4405 km2.
-Its coastline is 540 km long, and its highest point of 307 metres (1007 ft) is in Flinders Chase National Park, west of the junction of the Playford and West End Highways.
+Its coastline is 540 km long, and its highest point of 307 m is in Flinders Chase National Park, west of the junction of the Playford and West End Highways.
 The second highest point is Mount MacDonnell at 299 m above sea level.

 It is separated from Yorke Peninsula to the northwest by Investigator Strait and from Fleurieu Peninsula to the northeast by Backstairs Passage.
 A group of islets, the Pages, lie off the eastern end of the island.

 History

 Aboriginal use and occupation

 Kangaroo Island separated from mainland Australia around 10,000 years ago, due to rising sea level after the last glacial period.
 Known as (Karta) Pintingga ('Island of the Dead') by the mainland Aboriginal peoples, the existence of stone tools and shell middens shows that Aboriginal people once lived on Kangaroo Island.
-It is thought that they occupied it as long ago as 16,000 years before the present and may have only disappeared from the island as recently as 2000 years ago.
+The people disappeared from the archaeological record sometime after the land became an island; it is thought that they occupied it as long ago as 16,000 years before the present and may have only disappeared from the island as recently as 2000 years ago.
 There is however evidence of the Kartan people on the mainland, for instance at Hallett Cove.
 A mainland Aboriginal dreaming story tells of the Backstairs Passage flooding:

 Long ago, Ngurunderi's two wives ran away from him, and he was forced to follow them.
 He pursued them and as he did so he crossed Lake Albert and went along the beach to Cape Jervis.
 When he arrived there he saw his wives wading half-way across the shallow channel which divided Naroongowie from the mainland.
 He was determined to punish his wives, and angrily ordered the water to rise up and drown them.
 With a terrific rush the waters roared and the women were carried back towards the mainland.
 Although they tried frantically to swim against the tidal wave they were powerless to do so and were drowned.